Alessandro Perego - Head of Scientific Research email@example.com

 - Market and Applications: a cross-analysis of the main topics linked to the Internet of Things (fields of application, diffusion, market value, etc.), monitoring the frontiers of innovation (start-ups), determine the value of data made available through connected devices and the implications linked to privacy and cyber security matters.

-- Internet of Things and B2C: analysis of the application framework for new B2C solutions relating to the smart home (structure of the value chain, business models, successful cases, etc.); monitoring of the diffusion of smart home solutions in Italy; and understanding how end-users feel about these solutions.
+- Internet of Things & B2C: analysis of the application framework for new B2C solutions relating to the smart home (structure of the value chain, business models, successful cases, etc.); monitoring of the diffusion of smart home solutions in Italy; and understanding how end-users feel about these solutions; analyse the evolution of Assisted Living & Wellness applications enabled by IoT technologies and estimate the benefits at Country System level.

 Research carried out by the Internet of Things Observatory is based on: